United Nigeria Airline‘ll boost our revenue — FAAN - Vanguard News

 FAAN also stated that the airline will increase its revenue base and afford passengers a wider choice of operators and routes.

-He also said that the airline will serve as a home base for the states of the southeast after the area had lacked such in the recent past.
+He also said that the airline will serve as home base for the states of the south-east after the area had lacked such in the recent past.